By Julia Griffith FGA DGA EG

 2: "Laboratory-Grown Diamonds Are Real Diamonds."

-People that refer to laboratory-grown diamonds as 'real diamonds' often wish to express that laboratory-grown diamonds are the same material as diamond and not an imitation of diamond (such as cubic zirconia - an entirely different material that looks like diamond).
+Those that do this often wish to express that laboratory-grown diamonds are the same material as diamond and not an imitation of diamond, such as cubic zirconia or synthetic moissanite - entirely different materials that look like diamond but are not diamond.

-Even though we can all understand the temptation to use the word 'real' to affirm the fact that they are 'diamond' and not lookalikes, using the word 'real' is inappropriate.
+Though it is tempting to use the word 'real' to affirm the fact that they are 'diamond' and not lookalikes, using the word 'real' is inappropriate.
+But why?

 'Real' has a meaning: